 Regular meetings with a financial planner give both of you the opportunity to check that your retirement plan’s goals are current with your personal goals.
 They also allow timely refinements to the plan required by major changes in your life.
 Annual reviews can be devoted to strategic issues, while quarterly meetings can cover tactical matters, like rebalancing portfolios.

-I’d be happy to sit down with you to evaluate how you’re positioned for retirement.
-Because I work with multiple Chevron employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-Please contact me at (925) 659-0251 with specific questions or to schedule a time to meet.
+We’d be happy to sit down with you to evaluate how you’re positioned for retirement.
+Because we work with multiple Chevron employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.